bazad/memctl/README.md

 ## Supported platforms

 Memctl has been tested on iOS 10.2 (iPhone 5s) and iOS 11.1.2 (iPhone 7).
-I'm still working on adding full support for iOS 11.1.2.
+If you need support for another (recent) iOS version and device, let me know.

 ## Building memctl